danburzo/grunt-recipes/chapters/04 - Sassy Sass.md

 If you run `grunt sass` again, you'll notice that everything still works, but with the added benefit that we add/remove Sass files to your project and they'll be picked up by the sass task without having to update the Gruntfile each time.

+Read more about the different ways to define files in the chapter _Files In-Depth_.

 #### Take five

 In this recipe, we've learned: